Sebmaster/racer-example/README.md

-﻿racer-angular example
+racer-angular example
 ===

 This is a small example on how to connect angular.js and racer.js to synchronize the JS model.

 How to Use
 ---
-1. Insert Mongo-URL in /app.js
+1. Set REDISCLOUD_URL and MONGOLAB_URI (or use heroku)
-2. Start local redis server
+2. Start local servers
 3. node app.js

 LICENSE